fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-unions.md

 ## Type elaboration and well-formedness

-* An anonymous type-tagged type is elaborated by elaborating its constituent parts and flattening contained union types.
+* An anonymous type-tagged type is elaborated by elaborating its constituent parts and flattening contained unions.

 * Immediately after such a type is elaborated, no possibility of overlap or runtime-type-identity ambiguity (after erasure) is permitted.
 For example all of these are disallowed: